How to Stop Thinking About Food: Why Obsession Happens & What to Do to Find Inner Peace Again

 In our bodies, two key hormones play a crucial role in regulating hunger: ghrelin and leptin.
 Ghrelin, often referred to as the “hunger hormone,” signals to the brain when it’s time to eat.
 Leptin, one of the more notable “fullness hormones,” sends a signal to the brain indicating fullness and the need to stop eating.
 When these hormones are in balance, they help maintain a healthy appetite.

 However, certain eating patterns, such as restrictive eating, can disrupt this balance.
-Clinical studies have shown that constant dieting or restricting food intake can increase ghrelin levels, making you feel hungrier, while simultaneously reducing leptin levels, making it harder to feel satisfied after eating.[1]
+A clinical study published in The New England Journal of Medicine found that constant dieting or restricting food intake can increase ghrelin levels, making you feel hungrier, while simultaneously reducing leptin levels, making it harder to feel satisfied after eating.[1]
 This hormonal imbalance can create a cycle of constant hunger, which can trigger constant thoughts about food.

 Various health conditions can also influence appetite-regulating hormones.
 For instance, conditions like obesity, diabetes, and polycystic ovary syndrome (PCOS) can lead to leptin resistance, where the body doesn’t respond properly to leptin’s signals.[2]
 This can lead to increased hunger and thoughts about food.
 Similarly, stress and lack of sleep can elevate ghrelin levels, fueling constant thoughts about food.[3]